 IN THIS ARTICLE

 The cause of Hashimoto's is thought to be a combination of a genetic predisposition along with an environmental trigger that starts the process of autoimmune destruction.
-What the trigger actually is remains unknown.
+What actually triggers the immune response against the thyroid gland remains unknown.
 Additional factors, including heredity, gender, and age, also play a role in developing this disorder.

 Must Read Articles Related to Hashimoto's Disease

 The symptoms of Hashimoto's thyroiditis can vary greatly from patient to patient.
 What were your symptoms at the onset of your disease?